Goldman Sachs: 1930–1979

+Another financial crisis for the firm occurred in 1970, when the Penn Central Transportation Company went bankrupt with $87 million in commercial paper outstanding, most of it issued through Goldman Sachs.
+In 1969, Goldman Sachs allegedly continued to sell the debt to investors despite knowing that Penn Central's financials were deteriorating.
+In 1970, Goldman Sachs tried to force Penn Central to buy back debt unsold by Goldman Sachs, without extending the same offer to its customers.
+These actions of alleged impropriety led to an investigation by the United States Securities and Exchange Commission, which was settled.
+Customers that bought Penn Central debt sued Goldman Sachs; the potential liability could have bankrupted the firm.
+However, the firm settled the lawsuits, received insurance proceeds, and the value of the debt did recover.
+The bankruptcy of Penn Central resulted in credit ratings for every issuer of commercial paper today by several credit rating agencies.

-Under the direction of Senior Partner Stanley R. Miller, the firm opened its first international office in London in 1970 and created a Private Wealth Management division along with a fixed income division in 1972.
-It pioneered the "white knight" strategy in 1974 during its attempts to defend Electric Storage Battery against a hostile takeover bid from International Nickel and Goldman's rival, Morgan Stanley.
+Under the direction of partner Stanley R. Miller, the firm opened its first international office in London in 1970 and created a private wealth management division along with a fixed income division in 1972.
+It pioneered the "white knight" strategy in 1974 during its attempts to defend Electric Storage Battery against a hostile takeover bid from International Nickel and Morgan Stanley.
 John Weinberg, the son of Sidney Weinberg, and John C. Whitehead assumed the roles of co-senior partners in 1976, once again emphasizing the co-leadership at the firm.
 One of their initiatives was the establishment of 14 business principles.